dearalgorithm/joji_fx/README.md

 # Deployment

-The deployment is done by Github Actions, check out [a relative link](.github/workflows/cd.yml)./github/workflows/cd.yml (in this repo) if you would like to know which jobs & steps are done.
+The deployment is done by Github Actions, check out [./github/workflows/cd.yml](.github/workflows/cd.yml) (in this repo) if you would like to know which jobs & steps are done.